LeeDumond/OpexSDK/README.md

 - If `throwOnValidationError` is `false`, these exceptions will be stored in the `BatchReader.ValidationErrors` collection, but they will *not* be thrown, which allows the read process to continue uninterrupted.
 In this case, once a batch is read you should inspect `ValidationErrors` to see if any of the exceptions logged there are important to you.
 - If `throwOnValidationError` is `true`, the exception is thrown (which of course causes the read process to fail).

+The validation itself is a two-step process.
+First, the schema itself is checked for validity.
+If the schema itself is not valid, the errors are treated as outlined above, and no further validation takes place.
+Once the schema passes validation, the contents of the batch information file is validated against it, again with any errors found treated as previously described.

 ## How Attributes are Mapped to Properties
 In most cases, if an attribute is defined as a string in the schema, it is mapped to a property of type `string`.
 The same holds for integers (which are mapped to `int`), floating point values (`float`), date/time strings (`DateTime`) and so on.